jlindeloef/onstage-music-school/README.md

   - The fixed navigation bar covered the content when dropping down to the choosen section.
 I solved it by linking the navigation bar links a bit higher up on the page then it actually should be.
 This can be a little noticed in some screensizes.

   ### Deployment
++ The site was deployed to Git Hub pages using the following steps:
++ After logging into GitHub I located my repository for my Portfolio Project 1.
++ I then clicked the "Settings" button at the top of my repository
++ Under General, navigate to Code and Automation and select "Pages".
++ In the Build and Deployment section for Source, select 'Deploy from a branch' from the drop-down list.
++ For Branch, select "main" from the drop-down list and "/root" in the next bar and Save.
++ On the top of the page, the link to the complete website is provided.
++ The deployed site will update automatically upon new commits to the master branch.

   ### Credits
-  Code: Some code snippets were taken and adjusted for purpose from W3Schools (https://www.w3schools.com/), Stack Overflow (https://www.w3schools.com/) and FreeCodeCamp (https://www.freecodecamp.org/).
+  **Code:** Some code parts were taken from W3Schools (https://www.w3schools.com/), Stack Overflow (https://www.w3schools.com/) modified for the purpose of my website.
-Some code used in the Love Running Challenge was used and changed for purpose.
+Some code used in "Coders Coffehouse" and "Love Running Challenge" was used and changed for my website.

-Acknowledgements
+##Acknowledgements
+My mentor Medale Oluwafemi for guidance and inspiration and reviewing.

-Ideas were taken from the Code Institute's Coffee House and Love Running projects.
+Ideas were taken from The Code Institute's "Coders Coffee House" and "Love Running project".
-The the Code Institute tutor support team.
-My mentor, Medale Oluwafemi for guidance.